 You’ve also been involved in a sports therapy project in Costa Rica.
 How did that differ to working in the UK?

-The sports therapy industry tends to be quite male-dominated.
+The football industry tends to be quite male-dominated.
 Have you ever found it a difficult area to work in as a woman?

 Can you tell us a little bit about your background?

-What made you choose London Met's sport therapy?
+What made you choose to study at London Met?